 Regional Mentoring Alliance

-Sierra Vista’s Regional Mentoring Alliance (RMA) brings together mentors, mentees, educators, businesses, community leaders and community-based organizations; and empowers them with the knowledge, skills, and training necessary to create a culture of mentoring in our community through becoming mentors, advocates, and supporters of our youth.
+Our Sierra Vista school-based mentoring program first launched in 2015 in partnership with Modesto City Schools.
+Sierra Vista’s Regional Mentoring Alliance (RMA) brings together mentors, mentees, educators, businesses, community leaders, and community-based organizations; and empowers them with the knowledge, skills, and training necessary to create a culture of mentoring in our community through becoming mentors, advocates, and supporters of our youth.

 Mentor One School-Based Mentoring Program

 Provides a quality mentoring program that follows “best practices” at local school sites that will match students with trained, compatible adult mentors.
 Mentors meet with their students for one hour per week at the student’s school campus.
 The commitment is a minimum of one academic year.
 The program includes trained staff to supervise, as well as, offer activities and a safe place for both mentors and mentees to meet.
 The goal is to build a positive relationship that focuses on supporting the social and academic development of the student and enhance the student's overall school experience.

 Sierra Vista Child & Family Services Mentor Program provides youth who are in foster care with the chance to develop a relationship with a caring adult, other than an authority figure, who can become a friend, role model, and advocate.
 This caring, consistent relationship leads to increased self-esteem, improved social skills, additional opportunities for success in life, and an improved outlook on the future.

 The RMA provides individuals and programs that are interested in mentoring or want to be mentors, such as parents/guardians, coaches, staff, and business & community leaders with the appropriate training needed to be an effective and empowered mentor, so they have the greatest positive impact possible!